Canadian Machine Gun Corps: History

 During the Battle of Vimy Ridge the CMGC, with some British units, used a total of 362 Vickers guns.
 104 guns went forward with the infantry while 258 were used in the indirect barrage role.
 Nearly 5 million rounds of ammunition were allocated for the barrage.

+Victoria Cross recipient

+Lieutenant Hugh McKenzie was posthumously awarded the Victoria Cross for his actions on 30 October 1917 during the Battle of Passchendaele.

 Related units

 This unit was allied with the Machine Gun Corps of the British Army.